tino/pyFirmata/README.rst

     >>> board.analog[0].read()
     0.661440304938

-In order to get the data at the given sampling interval register a callback handler::
+In order to process the data at the given sampling interval register a callback handler::

     >>> board.analog[0].register_callback(myCallback)

-where myCallback(data) is then called every time when data has been received and is timed by the arduino itself so is very precise of up about 100Hz sampling rate.
+where myCallback(data) is then called every time when data has been received and is timed by the arduino itself.
+This is very precise up to about 100Hz sampling rate (10ms sampling interval).

-If you use a pin more often, it can be worth it to use the ``get_pin`` method of the board.
+If you use a pin more often, it can be worth using the ``get_pin`` method of the board.
 It let's you specify what pin you need by a string, composed of 'a' or 'd' (depending on wether you need an analog or digital pin), the pin number, and the mode ('i' for input, 'o' for output, 'p' for pwm).
 All